djgroen/facs/docs/fabcovid19.rst

 Run an ensemble job
 -------------------
-To an an ensemble simulation of FACS,
+To an ensemble simulation of FACS,

 .. code-block:: sh